kryptokrona/kryptokrona-docs/docs/guides/mining/CPU-Solo-Mining.md

 ## Setup and Running

-Make sure you have  `Kryptokronad` and `miner`, both can be found in [the latest release](https://github.com/kryptokrona/kryptokrona/releases).
+Make sure you have  `Kryptokrona` and `miner`, both can be found in [the latest release](https://github.com/kryptokrona/kryptokrona/releases).

 *Note*: If they aren't there, you'll have to compile it yourself: